 --- # Enforcing Isolation

--- - Also need a **privileged monitor** to perform security domain transitions - The OS kernel can play that role --- # Compartmentalisation: It's in the Air .leftcol[
+-- - Also need a **privileged monitor** to perform security domain transitions - The OS kernel can play that role - Can also be a special compartment - Monitor needs to be isolated from other untrusted compartments --- # Compartmentalisation: It's in the Air .leftcol[

 ] .rightcol[